 Independent contractors and statutory employees (independent contractors who are classified as employees for tax withholding purposes) may also deduct tax preparation fees.
 This includes:

 - Food and beverage delivery drivers who are paid on commission (such as working for DoorDash or InstaCart);

 - Full-time traveling or local salespeople who get paid solely on commission;

 If you aren’t sure if these apply to you, it’s important to consult with an experienced tax professional to help you avoid fines and fees.

-- Tax preparation software you use yourself, like Turbotax;
+- Tax preparation software you use yourself,

 - Fees for e-filing;

 - The cost of working with an accountant or tax professional, including the cost of the return preparation as well as any consultations;

 - Legal fees and audit representation.

 It’s important to note you can only deduct the portion of the fee related to preparing the business side of your taxes, such as Schedule C, E, or F. Anything besides this is considered personal, and thus, ineligible.
 Working with a local CPA is recommended if you’re not sure how to itemize the costs.